CodeYourFuture/fundamentals-course/lesson-2.md

 #### No headphones?
 Read the subtitles or video transcript

 If you do not have headphones to watch the videos you can click on "CC" (subtitles/closed captions) in the video window, or underneath the video on "Transcript".

-### The JS Way: Welcome to programming chapter

-[The JS Way](https://github.com/bpesquet/thejsway) is a book that is available to read online for free.
-It is a beginner-friendly introduction to the JavaScript programming language.

-[Click here](https://github.com/bpesquet/thejsway/blob/master/manuscript/intro02.md) to read the "Welcome to programming" chapter.

-### Write an "algorithm recipe"

-Once you've read The JS Way chapter above, you'll see that there is a section about writing algorithms.
-In the chapter is there is an example of a burrito "algorithm recipe".
-You might also want to watch [this video](http://youtube.com/watch?v=cDA3_5982h8) which also has some "algorithm recipes" 😄.
-Think like the Dad when writing yours!

-Write your own "algorithm recipe" for your favourite food.
-Make sure you submit it to Google Classroom.